luff543/ETL-Server-Documents/redis.md

         $ redis-cli info | grep 'redis_version'

-Edit the file `/etc/redis/redis.conf` to setting port and add redis to systemd startup management:
+Edit the file `/etc/redis/redis.conf` to setting port and add redis to systemd startup management (To enable the service after power on):

         ...
         port 6378